 Scrum Masters Should Be Much More

-The Scrum Maser should be much more than a task master.
+The Scrum Master should be much more than a taskmaster.
 They are a servant leader, bulldozer, and cheerleader.
 The Scrum Master encourages the team to become a high performing team.

 The Scrum Guide summarizes the Scrum Master role as follows: